anthonymakela/anthonymakela.github.io/_posts/2018-12-25-Monte-Carlo-Simulations.md

 ---
 title: "Monte Carlo Simulation Examples"
-excerpt: "The Riddler offers problems related to: math, logic and probability.
-In this post we take a look at 2 of those problems and try to solve them using Monte Carlo simulation "
+excerpt: "Two problems related to: math, logic and probability.
+In this post we're going to take a look at those two and try to solve them using Monte Carlo simulation "
 layout: single
 author: "Anthony Makela"
 date: "26 December 2018"
 ---

-There are two types of problems: Riddler Express and Riddler Classic.
-We're going to start with the Riddler Express and then move onto the second one.
+There are two types of problems given to us.
+We're going to go through them in order and try to come up with good estimates.
 Also here is a link for the post at https://fivethirtyeight.com/features/the-riddler-just-had-to-go-and-reinvent-beer-pong/

-# Riddler Express
+# 1

 So the first problem seems to be related with chess.